armory/docs/content/en/includes/armory-operator/op-install-basic.md

 <!-- this file does not contain H2 etc headings
 Hugo does not render headings in included files
 -->
+Operator in `basic` mode has limited permissions.
+You must deploy Spinnaker to the same namespace as the Operator.
+You can find Operator deployment configuration in `spinnaker-operator/deploy/operator/basic` after you download and unpack the archive.

 1. Get the latest Operator release.